ilgin-akgoz/SimpleWeatherApp/README.md

 # Simple Weather App

-This weather application lets you look at weather information for any city you would like.
-In the Cities tab, you can select one from the provided list of cities or you may search for a different one.
+This weather application provides weather information for any city the user prefers.
+The user may select a city from one of the available cities, or search for a different one on the Cities tab.

 - MVVM Architecture
 - Programmatic UI